Code-Institute-Submissions/meltaylor78-holiday_planner/README.md

 In the current version, there have been some major improvements;

-- Performance > 60 (+ 27pts)
+- Performance > 67 (+ 34pts)
 - Accessibility > 97 (+ 8 pts)
 - Best Practice > 93 (same)
 - SEO > 83 (+ same)
 <img src="/assets/readmeAssets/Lighthouse Test V1.jpg">

-The improvements were down to the cleaning of the JS file and reduction in number of functions (as described in the JS section).
+The improvements were down to the cleaning of the JS file and reduction in the number of functions (as described in the JS section).
 In addition, the YouTube embedded video was causing a lot of issues with performance so I decided to replace with a static image.